 If you are receiving a Western Graduate Student Scholarship (WGRS), it will be credited to your tuition fee account.
-Currently tuition and ancillary fees for Canadian students total $3,150.67 per term.
-For international students tuition and ancillary total $6,883.34 per term.
-Health Dental plan fees provide coverage from September 2016 through August 2017 and are collected from graduate students registered in September.
-If your first installment of WGRS funding completely covers the tuition, then you do not need to do anything further.
-Your tuition will be paid automatically.
+Currently tuition and ancillary fees for Canadian students for fall 2020 total $3,082.09.
+For international MA students, tuition and ancillary fees total $7,406.09.
+The tuition and fees for international PhD students total $3,322.09.
+Health and Dental plan fees provide coverage from September 2020 through August 2021, and are collected from registered graduate students in September.
+If the first installment of WGRS funding completely covers the total, then you do not need to do anything further.
+Your tuition and fees will be paid automatically.
 If not, please arrange to have the balance paid by the due date on your fee bill.
-A late fee of approximately $125 will be charged after this date..
+A late fee of approximately $125 will be charged after this date.

-If you are receiving a Teaching Assistantship (GTA), you will be paid in 8 equal monthly installments of about $1587.37 each, with the first pay cheque deposited into the bank account indicated on My Human Resources (MYHR) on Thursday, September 29th.
+If you are receiving a Teaching Assistantship (GTA), you will be paid in 8 equal monthly installments of about $1,668.21each, with the first pay cheque deposited into the bank account indicated on My Human Resources (MYHR) on Friday, September 29th.
 Therefore, you should have enough money with you for housing and other living expenses for the month of September.
 Teaching Assistantship assignments will be announced in September after your arrival.

 The university is required to withhold a portion of your GTA for income tax.
 You can reduce the amount withheld by completing a TD1 form online in MYHR.
 These forms will be available in the Graduate Office at the time of registration.